Understanding Stress and Its Physical Implications

 Cardiovascular Problems

 Chronic stress is a recognized risk factor for heart disease.
-It can increase heart rate and blood pressure, which raises the risk of serious heart issues.
+It can increase heart rate and blood pressure, raising the risk of serious heart issues.

 The American Heart Association reports that managing stress can lower the risk of cardiovascular disease by up to 30% (American Heart Association, 2020).